Trump to ask Supreme Court to block travel ban ruling

 The conservative-leaning Supreme Court is not currently in session, but the justices can handle emergency requests.
 The administration's application could be directed either to Justice Anthony Kennedy, who has responsibility for emergency requests from western states, or to the nine justices as a whole.
 If the court as a whole is asked to weigh in, five votes are needed to grant such a request.

 Separately, the Justice Department filed papers in Hawaii federal court saying it would appeal Watson's ruling to the San Francisco-based 9th U.S. Circuit Court of Appeals.
-It was not immediately clear whether that is a separate appeal.
+That would give the government a second route to the Supreme Court.

 Earlier on Friday, White House homeland security adviser Tom Bossert told reporters that the ruling appeared to be "fairly broad and something that would trouble me if it was as broad as reported."